Avinash-Namdeo/Supermarket-Sales-Dashboard-using-PowerBI/README.md

 ## 📁 Files Included

-- Task8.pdf – The Power BI dashboard pdf.
+- Task8.pdf – The Power BI dashboard pdf file.
 - Online Sales Data.csv – The dataset used to create the dashboard.

 ---